 What Is a Xenon Headlight?

-A xenon headlight, sometimes known as a high-intensity discharge (HID) light, is a gas-filled bulb that delivers a very bright bluish-white light.
+A xenon headlight, also known as a high-intensity discharge (HID) light, is a gas-filled bulb that delivers a very bright bluish-white light.
+One reason for xenon lights’ increasing popularity is their extreme brightness and stylish glow.
+Xenon/HID systems are often much brighter than halogen and may be brighter than some LED setups, depending on the headlamp design.

 Pros of Xenon Headlights